The intelligent content supply chain

 Every generated clinical claim can be traced to an approved label section or source document, meeting compliance requirements by design.

-Rather than generating entire campaign assets, AI produces atomic, pre-structured modules, primary claims, data blocks, MOA explanations, fair balance segments, calls-to-action, each designed within predefined templates.
+On top of RAG sits a Modular Content Framework (MCF).
+Rather than generating entire campaign assets, AI produces atomic, pre-structured modules: primary claims, data blocks, MOA explanations, fair balance segments, and calls to action, each designed within predefined templates.
 Modules are independently approved, tagged, and stored for recombination across markets and channels.

 This architectural shift: